ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 ```
 {: .pre}

 Change the value of `SERVICE_INSTANCE_NAME` to the name you want for your new deployment.
 The `service-id` is the type of deployment, such as `databases-for-postgresql` or `messages-for-rabbitmq`.
 The `region` is where you want the new deployment to be located, which can be a different region from the source deployment.
-Cross-region restores are supported, with the exception of restoring a `eu-de` backup to another region. `BACKUP_ID` is the backup that you want to restore.
+Cross-region restores are supported, with the exception of restoring to or from `eu-de` using another region. `BACKUP_ID` is the backup that you want to restore.

 Optional parameters are available when restoring through the CLI.
 Use them if you need to customize resources, or use a Key Protect key for BYOK encryption on the new deployment.
 ```